String amplitudes and mutual information in confining backgrounds: the partonic behavior: Introduction

-The main point is that the spectrum of QCD, unlike theories such as $\mathcal{N}=4$ SYM, is discrete, which is the result of the IR hard wall and the boundary condition that it imposes.
-This discrete spectrum then can be caught by the quantum information correlation measures.
-Also, measures similar to the case of amplitude, as found in \cite{Bianchi:2021sug}, could catch the transition from soft to hard scattering, or the ``bending" trajectories in confining models.
-Moreover, entanglement entropy and mutual information can detect the effects of asymptotic freedom where the gauge couplings and the binding energies become smaller.
-At lower energies they could also detect the ``quantized" behavior of such binding energies.
+Unlike theories such as $\mathcal{N}=4$ SYM, the spectrum of QCD is discrete, which is the result of the IR end-wall and the boundary condition that it imposes.
+This discrete spectrum can also affect the behaviors of quantum information correlation measures.
+Moreover, the entanglement entropy and mutual information can also detect the asymptotic freedom where the gauge couplings and the binding energies become smaller at that point.
+On the other hand, as found in \cite{Bianchi:2021sug}, the scattering amplitude itself could act as a measure which catches the passage from soft to hard scattering, which is the ``bending" trajectory in the confining models.
+The ``quantized" behaviors of such binding energies could also be detected at lower energies.

-It is worths to notice that most of the closed strings reside near the wall which causes the wave function to be peaked there at the wall, instead of vanishing there.
-This fact then could show an effect on the entanglement patterns and mixed correlations saddles, specially, this would be more pronounced at lower energies.
+In this setup, most of the closed strings reside near the end-wall, where instead of being vanished, this accumulation causes the wave function to get peaked there which might seem counterintuitive.
+This feature shows its signatures on the entanglement patterns and mixed correlations saddles as well.
+Based on such partonic behavior of hadron scattering \cite{Bianchi:2021sug, Kang:2004jd, Pire:2008zf}, one would expect that the entanglement patterns could detect such behavior as well and the direct connections between these two quantities could be constructed more firmly, as we demonstrate here.

-Therefore, due to the connections between the partonic nature of hadron scattering and holography \cite{Bianchi:2021sug, Kang:2004jd, Pire:2008zf}, one would expect that the entanglement patterns and these scattering structures would have strong connections among them as well, which we can now show here.
+This paper is organized as follows.
+In section \ref{sec:sec2}, we discuss the fractal structures coming from the phase transitions and chaos in confining geometries due to the presence of the wall.
+These structures have been captured by the mutual information and critical distance $D_c$, noted in our previous works \cite{Ghodrati:2015rta, Ghodrati:2022kuk, Ghodrati:2022hbb,Ghodrati:2021ozc}.
+In section \ref{sec:sec3}, similar to the results of \cite{Bianchi:2021sug}, we explore scattering amplitude in $10d$ and $4d$, the structures of its zeros and poles and their statistics which prove the appearance of chaos.
+We also discuss how the structures of the zeros would behave the same for both mutual information and string scattering amplitude.